Ana-teston/Ana-Teston/README.md

 # 💫 Full Stack Developer 💫
 React | Ruby on Rails

-Full Stack Developer and Agile Alchemist, on a mission to sprinkle magic into web development.
-With a penchant for experimentation and a love for fresh approaches, I’m constantly seeking new heights in the digital realm.
-Recently graduated from Le Wagon, an intensive web development bootcamp program, I’ve mastered the art of developing workflow processes, maintaining quality standards, and unleashing innovation.
-A quick learner, reliable teammate, and an enthusiastic advocate for fostering positive vibes, I’m more than ready to dive into dynamic projects and fuel the success of web application development.
+Full Stack Developer and Agile Alchemist, with a penchant for experimentation and a love for fresh approaches, I'm constantly seeking new heights in the digital realm.

+Throughout my career, I have excelled in managing diverse projects, leading teams, and handling complex contracts, including at the prestigious Theatro Municipal de São Paulo - Brazil.
+As a project manager, I have demonstrated precision, efficiency, and fostered a positive work environment, achieving successful outcomes, and meeting deadlines ahead of schedule.

+In 2020, I discovered my passion for programming through UX research and subsequently delved into front-end development with projects like Bomjour bakery, showing my proficiency in React, Redux, and Typescript.
+Later, I honed my skills in back-end development with an intensive bootcamp at Le Wagon, focused on Ruby and Ruby on Rails.

+With my diverse skill set, dedication to excellence, and positive approach to challenges, I am eager to contribute and make a meaningful impact in achieving our shared goals.

+Fluent in English, French, and Portuguese, and possess effective communication skills in Spanish and Italian.

 JavaScript | TypeScript | Ruby | Node.js | React | Ruby on Rails | React Native | Expo | PostgreSQL | MongoDB | Git | GitHub | CI/CD | AWS | Docker | Rest API | RCP | TDD | Redux | JWT Authentication | Magic Link | Styled Components | GraphQL | Jest | Spec | HTML | CSS | SCSS | Figma | Jira | Trello